Log out

 Maelyn Lagman

 Nothing says ‘adulting’ faster than getting engaged and planning to move in together as a couple — or, shall we say, fiancé/fiancée?
-Lucky for you, in Singapore, it is possible to apply for a matrimonial home with HDB before tying the knot.
+Lucky for you, in Singapore, it’s possible to apply for a matrimonial home with HDB before tying the knot.
 And isn’t a home the perfect cherry on top of a sweet ‘I do’?

 A quick overview of the HDB fiancé/fiancée scheme